Frequently asked questions for the Creative employment programme.

-The Creative employment programme is vital in meeting the ambitions of our strategy: Achieving great art for everyone and Culture, knowledge and understanding, recognising that the involvement of the most diverse range of young people is a direct investment in the future success of arts and culture.
+The Creative employment programme is vital in meeting the ambitions of our strategy: Great art for everyone, recognising that the involvement of the most diverse range of young people is a direct investment in the future success of arts and culture.

 Is there a minimum or maximum length of time for each opportunity?

 Apprenticeship frameworks require a minimum of 12 months.
 Paid internships should be a maximum of six months in accordance Arts Council England guidelines.
 Pre apprenticeships should be a minimum of six weeks.

 Will employers be encouraged or incentivised to keep the young person employed after the programme comes to an end?